libdither/libdither/research/disp/extending-the-type-hierarchy.md

 (true false) : (Bool Bool) : (Bool Bool)

 ( ([x y] x) ([x y] y) ) -> ( [y1] [x y] y )
-// `[.]` represents an binding that binds a subexpression.
+// `[.]` represents a binding that binds a subexpression.
 This is a unique modification of the lambda calculus, It will only reduce if the argument it is passed reduces to an exact match of the bound subexpression
 ( ([T T] T) ([T T] T) ) -> ( [.]
 [T T] T )

 // This represents the state of being of true applied to false.
 Now watch it be applied to another value